atom/atom-space-pen-views/README.md

 Set the maximum numbers of items to display in the list.

+This should be called before `setItems` is called or else the first time the list displays it will include all the items.

 * `maxItems` The maximum {Number} of items to display.

-TIP: call this before `setItems` otherwise the first time the list displays it will display all the items.

 #### `::populateList`